-If you think or already know that your child has SEN, the SENCO is a useful person to talk to.
+If you think, or already know, that your child has SEN, the SENCO is a useful person to talk to.
 Every child should have a named key person, whose role is to keep an eye on day-to-day progress and keep you informed.
 It is a good idea to speak to the key worker as well as the SENCO about your child’s needs.

 The childcare setting should agree with you when to review the plan to see how well it is working.
 If, after trying new approaches and seeking specialist advice, your child is not making better progress, it may be time to consider a formal assessment of their needs.
 This is described in the next section – Education, Health and Care (EHC) assessments and plans.

-This is a home visiting educational service for very young children with SEN and disabilities.
+Portage is a home visiting educational service for very young children with SEN and disabilities.

 Specially trained home visitors will visit you regularly and support you and your child to enjoy play and learning activities.
 The home visitors will discuss with you a developmental plan or profile, which will detail your child’s abilities, strengths, support needs and future learning goals.